Mark Mellett: Education

 Mellett holds a PhD (2009) in Political Science in Governance from NUI Galway and a Master of Commerce (2002) in Government and Public Policy (Honours) from University College Cork (UCC).
 He is a distinguished graduate of the United States Naval War College, Newport, Rhode Island (1999), where he was the top graduate of the thirty two attending countries.
 He was also the top graduate in both the Irish Command and Staff College (1998) and the Royal Naval College, Greenwich (1989).

 Mellett is a Fellow of the Nautical Institute (FNI).
 He has been a visiting professor at the Centre for Applied Research in Security Innovation (CASI) at Liverpool Hope University, and has published in the areas of security, innovation and governance.
 Mellett is a published research member of the European Security Research Innovation Forum (ESRIF).

 He is a founding member of the Irish Maritime and Energy Resource Cluster (IMERC), an institutional cluster encompassing University College Cork and Cork Institute of Technology (CIT).
 The aim of IMERC is to enhance Defence Forces capability while facilitating innovation, transformation and job creation in the private sector.

-Vice Admiral Mellett has been appointed as an adjunct professor in the University College Cork (UCC) College of Business & Law.
+Mellett was appointed as an adjunct professor of law at University College Cork (UCC).